THIS DATE IN HISTORY: Feb. 7

 1976: Darryl Sittler of the Toronto Maple Leafs has the greatest single-game offensive performance in NHL history when he scores six goals and assists on four others for a 10-point night in an 11-4 victory against the Boston Bruins at Maple Leaf Gardens.

-Sittler assists on first-period goals by Lanny McDonald and Ian Turnbull, scores three goals and sets up two by Borje Salming in the second and completes his historic performance with three goals in the third.
+Sittler assists on first-period goals by Lanny McDonald and Ian Turnbull, scores three goals and sets up two by Borje Salming in the second and completes his historic performance by scoring three goals in the third.

 1933: George Hainsworth and the Montreal Canadiens defeat the Maple Leafs 2-0 at the Forum.
-It's Hainsworth's 71st shutout, moving him past Alex Connell for the most in NHL history.
+It's Hainsworth's 71st shutout, moving him past Alec Connell for the most in NHL history.

 1956: Gordie Howe becomes the first member of the Detroit Red Wings and the third player in NHL history to score 300 goals.
 He reaches the milestone with a first-period power-play goal in Detroit's 3-2 victory against the Chicago Blackhawks at Olympia Stadium.
 The goal comes against Al Rollins, Howe's victim on goal No. 200.